-At June 30, 2022, the School District reported an asset of \$0.00 for its proportionate share of the net OPEB asset.
-The net OPEB asset was measured as of June 30, 2021.
-The total OPEB liability used to calculate the net OPEB asset was based on an actuarial valuation as of June 30, 2020.
-An expected total OPEB liability as of June 30, 2021 was determined using standard roll-forward techniques.
-The School District's proportion of the net OPEB asset was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2021.
-At June 30 2021, the School District's proportion was 0.00%, which was a decrease of 0.000416% from its proportion measured as of June 30, 2020.
+At June 30, 2024, the School District reported an asset of \$0.00 for its proportionate share of the net OPEB asset.
+The net OPEB asset was measured as of June 30, 2023.
+The total OPEB liability used to calculate the net OPEB asset was based on an actuarial valuation as of June 30, 2022.
+An expected total OPEB liability as of June 30, 2023 was determined using standard roll-forward techniques.
+The School District's proportion of the net OPEB asset was based on actual member salaries reported to the SEAD-OPEB plan during the fiscal year ended June 30, 2023.
+At June 30, 2023, the School District's proportion was 0.000000%, which was unchanged from its proportion measured as of June 30, 2022.

-For the year ended June 30, 2022, the School District recognized OPEB expense of \$5,137.00.
-At June 30, 2022, the School District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+For the year ended June 30, 2024, the School District recognized OPEB expense of \$56.00.
+At June 30, 2024, the School District reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:

 SEAD-OPEB

 Deferred Deferred

-Outflows of Inflows of f
+Outflows of Inflows of

-Resources Resources 5
+Resources Resources

 Differences between expected and actual experience \$ - \$ -

-Changes of assumptions
+Changes of assumptions - -

-Net difference between projected and actual earnings on OPEB plan investments
+Net difference between projected and actual earnings on OPEB plan investments - -

-Changes in proportion and differences between School District contributions and proportionate share of contributions 2,066.00 -
+Changes in proportion and differences between School District contributions and proportionate share of contributions - -

-Total \$\$

-There were no employer contributions subsequent to the measurement date.
+School District contributions subsequent to the measurement date -

+Total \$ \$ -

+The School District contributions subsequent to the measurement date are reported as deferred outflows of resources and will be recognized as a reduction of the net OPEB liability in the year ended June 30, 2025.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to OPEB will be recognized in OPEB expense as follows: